 A: It is important for prospective students to talk with family members about the decision to attend school.
-As with any significant life event, it is important to garner the support and encouragement of loved ones.
-Doing so helps ensure that the transition to being a student runs more smoothly.
+As with any significant life event, it is important to have the support and encouragement of loved ones.
+This ensures a more balanced transition to being a student.